 This isn’t true at most levels of doubles.
 If you have a volley near the net, you can hit through the opposing net player.
 At the pro level, they may be able to react, but in your 4.0 league match, they can’t.

 Don’t Tell Your Partner Where You’re Serving

 Mike said, “when Bob is serving, he doesn’t like to tell me where he’s going to serve.”

-This works because they’ve played 43,453,842 matches together (I looked it up).
-You and your doubles partner have not.
+This works because they’ve played so many matches together.
+You and your doubles partner have probably not.

 This is not a good idea for most doubles players.
 In case you forgot, we’re not as fast as the pros, so to rely on “reading the serve” then reacting, isn’t going to work.

 You don’t have to signal, but both players should know: